A strategic exploration of AI as an active collaborator, reimagining the meeting experience from passive observation to proactive partnership.

 Today's AI in Google Meet operates silently in the background.
 It can transcribe your conversation and generate notes, but it can't speak up when you need it.
 It can't answer questions, provide context, or contribute to discussions.

-This creates a missed opportunity: What if AI could be a true collaborator,someone (or something) you could invite, address directly, and rely on during meetings?
+This creates a missed opportunity: What if AI could be a true collaborator, someone (or something) you could invite, address directly, and rely on during meetings?

-The Opportunity: Transform Gemini from a passive observer into an active participant, one that joins when invited, speaks when addressed, and helps teams work smarter.
+Transform Gemini from a passive observer into an active participant, one that joins when invited, speaks when addressed, and helps teams work smarter.

 Imagine inviting Gemini to your Google Meet just like you would a colleague.
 Once admitted, Gemini appears with its own video tile and can contribute meaningfully to conversations.